Huckabee: TBN

 After concluding in 2015, in May 2017 it was announced that Huckabee would be revived by TBN.
 The show was recorded before a studio audience at the Trinity Music City auditorium in Hendersonville, Tennessee (which was christened as the "Huckabee Theatre"), a few days before it aired.
 The show featured a new house band, The Music City Connection.

 In November 2024, president-elect Donald Trump named Huckabee his presumptive nominee to be United States ambassador to Israel.
 In January 2025, Huckabee and TBN announced that Huckabee would conclude with a 90-minute series finale on January 11, 2025, with the Gaither Gospel Hour with Bill and Gloria Gaither moving into its Saturday-night timeslot.

+Impressionist Rich Little was a frequent guest on Huckabee, having appeared more often than any other guest.
+His last appearance was on the series finale, January 11, 2025.